Who we are

 Mark Dawson is Chief Digital Officer.
 Appointed in 2011 Mark is responsible for the BBFC's work with the video-on-demand (VOD) industry.
 He works with VOD platforms wishing to use the BBFC's age ratings and iconic symbols.
 He is also responsible for the Watch&Rate service, providing ratings for content that falls outside the remit of the Video Recordings Act.
 Mark joined the BBFC as an Examiner in 2003.
 Prior to joining the BBFC, Mark worked as a lawyer and is also a published novelist.

-Catherine Anderson is the BBFC’s Press and Public Relations Officer.
+Catherine Anderson is the BBFC’s Head of Communications.
 She is responsible for providing the BBFC’s outward communications including press releases and articles for the website and handling any media enquiries.
 She also helps produce the BBFC podcast and manages projects including the production of the BBFC Annual report and BBFC marketing materials.
 Catherine joined the BBFC in 2011, prior to this she was a PR Account Director at a boutique agency and a Press Officer for the National Endowment for Science, Technology and the Arts (NESTA).

 Head of Education

 The Head of Education coordinates the BBFC education and outreach programme including education visits, creates online resources and runs our series of in house seminars.
 The current Head of Education is Lucy Brett.
 She joined the BBFC as an Examiner in 2004 and became Education Officer in 2010.
 Prior to joining the BBFC, Lucy was a journalist for trade and consumer home entertainment magazines and a media studies teacher.

 The senior examiners are Craig Lapper and Murray Perkins.